 ANR Foundation Helps Nonsmokers

-Currently, 41% of workers in the United States are still exposed to secondhand smoke on the job.
+As of July 2019, 39% of workers in the United States are still exposed to secondhand smoke on the job.

 We work with individuals to answer questions about smokefree air, provide accurate information about the dangers of secondhand smoke, highlight the health disparities in exposure among various groups of people, and provide assistance in promoting nonsmokers rights.